DivergentYusuf/DivergentYusuf/README.md

-- 👋 Hi, I’m ABOLARINWA
+- 👋 Hi, I’m Ibrahim Yusuf
 - 👀 I’m interested in JavaScript
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me  @iamabolarinwa on X and ig
+- 📫 How to reach me  @abolarynwa on X and ig
 - 😄 Pronouns: HE
 - ⚡ Fun fact: ...
+I love simple things

 <!---
-abolarinwa/abolarinwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+abolarynwa/abolarynwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->